realA10001986/Flux-Capacitor/Hardware/README.md

 The CircuitSetup back board is made to fit the Torr relay replicas and accessories from [Radbench](https://www.thingiverse.com/thing:5164173)'s collection, such as cable boots, L-brackets and acrylic "light-bars".

-Since I try to avoid 3D-printed parts as much as possible, I went for replicas made from brass made by user [stuff565](https://www.ebay.co.uk/usr/stuff565) on ebay (he is a well known member of the Delorean Time Machine scene).
+Since I try to avoid 3D-printed parts as much as possible, I went for replicas made from brass made by user [stuff565](https://www.ebay.co.uk/usr/stuff565) on ebay (he is a well known member of the Delorean Time Machine Builders scene).
 Suitable boots for the ignition cables are available from [maxthemad](https://www.ebay.co.uk/usr/maxthemad).

 If you go this route, you need to enlarge the holes in CircuitSetup's back board to fit the tubes, and due to their weight, the "relays" need to be screwed onto the back board.
 The resin inside the relay replicas is fine for screws, a bit of pre-drilling is recommended.
 I used three screws per "relay".